 Be puppywise...

-First we have the obligation to ensure they get the correct nutrition and exercise to grow into a happy and fit dog regardless of whether they do agility or not.
+Our first obligation is to make sure that our puppy gets the correct nutrition and exercise to allow it to grow into a happy and fit dog regardless of whether they do agility or not.

 One critical aspect of a puppy's health is the skeletal system which is fundamentally different from that of an adult dog.
 By understanding how a puppy's skeletal system works, you can ensure they get what they need at the right time for growth and development.